 Since 2014, VSF-Sweden has also supported educational activities with focus on animal health and management.
 In the villages around the educational centre, ZASP has developed a very successful concept with ”awareness meetings” on animal health (vaccinations, castrations, disease symptoms), hygiene and disease control.

 In Bangladesh, MLAF is a well established organization giving education on animal health and welfare.
-A small project together with VSF-Sweden will start during 2018, focusing on training of women in goat management.
+Together with VSF-Sweden, a project started during 2018, focusing on training of women in goat management.
+In 2019, the project will continue with training of another 20 women.

 Animal Welfare Education